Everything you wanted to know about United Way California Capital Region and more! If you don’t see an answer to your question, please contact us.

 - Give to your favorite nonprofit, whether or not it’s one of our certified nonprofit partners.
 Our only requirement is that it be a tax-exempt 501c3 organization in the United States.

-- Join one of our action groups: Women in Philanthropy, Young Leaders Society, Student United Way and Retiree Giving Club.
+- Join one of our action groups: Women United, Young Leaders Society, Student United Way and AARP Experience Corps.

-- Volunteer by signing up for a one-time or ongoing project through our online Volunteer Center.
-Consider bringing your friends, families or co-workers along!
+- Volunteer by signing up for a one-time or ongoing project supporting our Square One Project.
+Consider bringing friends, families or co-workers along!

 We also offer payroll deduction, which gives you the chance to give a little at a time instead of one lump sum at the end of the year.
 It’s a win-win: By paying a little at a time, you actually give more in the long run, and nonprofits receive a steady stream of money without the costs of fundraising.

 How did you choose your focus area?